Nixionis/to-do-app/README.md

 Tasks can be viewed individually by project, all tasks, today tasks, next 7 days tasks and completed tasks.

+All data are stored in a local storage.

 ### Built With

 - ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)